stacks-network/stacks-core/sip/sip-001-burn-election.md

   reorg the chain and produce cheap orphan blocks before honest participants can react.

-To prevent increases or decreases from occuring too quickly, the Stacks blockchain implements a variable-sized burn window that has a "minimum burn" quota that must be met before a leader can be elected.
-The minimum burn is controlled via a negative feedback loop, whereby the minimum burn is additavely increased in the presence of more burns and multiplicatively decreased in the absence of burns.
-In addition, the Stacks blockchain tracks an average burns/window value to determine which action to take on the minimum burn value.
+To prevent increases or decreases from occuring too quickly, the Stacks blockchain implements a variable-sized burn window that has a "burn quota" that must be met before a leader can be elected.
+The burn quota is controlled via a negative feedback loop, whereby the burn quota is additavely increased in the presence of more burns and multiplicatively decreased in the absence of burns.
+In addition, the Stacks blockchain tracks an average burns/window value to determine which action to take on the burn quota.

-* As more cryptocurrency is burned, the minimum burn of the burn window increases additively.
-If adding the next block to the burn window increases the window's average burn/block ratio, then the mininum burn quota is incremented by a protocol-defined constant.
-The burns/window-size ratio defines an upper bound on the size of acceptable burns -- if a burn transaction is discovered in the next block that is too high (e.g. 125% of the minimum burn), it will be rejected by the network.
+* As more cryptocurrency is burned, the burn quota of the burn window increases additively.
+If adding the next block to the burn window increases the window's average burn/block ratio, then the burn quota is incremented by a protocol-defined constant.
+The burns/window-size ratio defines the lower and upper bound on the size of the acceptable burn of the next block -- if a block commitment has a burn that is too high (e.g. 125% of the burns/block ratio) or too low (e.g. 75% of the burns/block ratio), the commitment will be rejected and the leader will not be up for sortition.

-* As less cryptocurrency is burned, adding the next block to the burn window would decrease its average burn/block ratio.
-If the average burn/block ratio falls beneath the minimum burn by more than a fixed fraction (e.g. it falls beneath 75% of the minimum burn), then the burn window "grows" to include the next burn chain block.
+* As less cryptocurrency is burned, adding the next block to the burn window would decrease its window's burns/block ratio.
+If the burns/block ratio falls beneath a fixed fraction of its maximum value since its last reduction (e.g. it falls beneath 75% of the last maximum burn quota), then the burn window "grows" to include the next burn chain block.
 No leader will be elected for its corresponding epoch.
-The window contiunes to grow in this manner, up until the sum of its burns divided by the non-expanded window size exceeds the minimum burn.
+The window contiunes to grow in this manner, up until the sum of its burns in the window exceeds the burn quota.
 Once it is met, a new leader will be selected, and the window will "snap back" to its original size.
-The minimum burn will be decreased multiplicatively once this happens (e.g. reduced by 25%).
+The burn quota will be decreased multiplicatively once this happens (e.g. reduced by 25%).

 This burn window protocol enables a set of leader candidates to burn cryptocurrency units at a rate that is about the market rate for Stacks tokens.
-The feedback loop that governs the burn window's minimum burn value creates a steady-state behavior where there is about one Stacks block produced per epoch (in the absence of competing forks), even in the face of wild adjustments in the market values of Stacks and the underlying burn cryptocurrency.
-In addition, the minimum burn value is used to set the minimum leader burn for producing a non-orphan block that other peers will relay.
+The feedback loop that governs the window's burn quota creates a steady-state behavior where there is about one Stacks block produced per epoch, even in the face of wild adjustments in the market values of Stacks and the underlying burn cryptocurrency.

+In the absence of a leader election if the burn quota is not met, the block seed that will be used for the next leader election's sortition will be calculated per usual -- at each subsequent no-leader epoch, the new seed will be calculated as the hash of the current seed and the burn block header's hash.

 # Implementation